Widespread flood warnings as river levels surge after heavy rain

 The Environment Agency has issued 82 flood warnings, with the Midlands expected to be the worst hit.

-The Environment Agency has issued 82 flood warnings and 117 flood alerts, with the Midlands most affected by the wet weather.
+The Environment Agency issued 82 flood warnings and 117 flood alerts, with the Midlands most affected by the wet weather.

 Due to heavy rain over the weekend – which postponed football matches, caused train delays and flooded roads – river levels have remained high.